Creative Commons License 2024 Volume 11 Issue 3

 27. Arce M, Zamar M, Neder L. Life table and fecundity of Gargaphia torresi Costa Lima (Hemiptera: Tingidae) on sunflower.
 Idesia.
 2006;24(1):37-40. doi:10.4067/S0718-34292006000100007

-28. Williams D, Granara De Willink M. Mealybugs of central and South America.
-CAB International; 1992.
-644 p.
+28. Williams D, Granara De Willink M. Mealybugs of Central and South America.
+CAB International; 1992. p.
+644.

 29. Gullan P, Martin J. Sternorrhyncha (jumping plant lice, whiteflies, aphids, and scale insects).
 In: Resh VH, Cardé RT, editors.
 Encyclopedia of Insects.
-Academic Press; 2003. p.
-1079-89.
+Academic Press; 2003. pp. 1079-89.

 Related articles: